 Chris: If I said no, would you believe me?

 Ron: I wouldn't believe you.
 I wouldn't believe you.
-So, you know, there are businesses of all different shapes and sizes that are going to be watching and, or listening to this.
+There are businesses of all different shapes and sizes that are going to be watching and, or listening to this.
 And you got your start, you know, six and a half years ago.
 What are some words of advice, some lessons that you've purchased over the years that you would say feel compelled to share with that person that's earlier in their startup phase of their business.
 What would you, what would be maybe two or three pieces of advice you could share?

 Chris: You know, when you're first starting out, it's easy to get wrapped up in the head trash that says, I'm a new company and I need to be different than the next company by doing things that are obvious to customers.
 Like lowering your prices.
 Just as an example, you know, if you go and get a TV mount from Best Buy, you know that TV mount might cost you $199 for the service.
 If I was a new company when I was, when I was starting out, it was real easy to be able to say what best buy does it for $199.
 So I'm going to do it for $169.
 And it doesn't quite create the right ambiance.
 You need to understand what you're worth and what your value is.
 So I would say, you know, be patient in your pricing.
 I know it's hard to look at look at the flow of business that is coming into the business and saying, well, I really need this business.
 But the more desperate you are for that business, the more desperate you look to your customer and the more they can see it and smell it.